uranian throne

-[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -
+[ + links to: Glossary - index of proper namesTimeline - Survey of Ooranye -

-guide to published stories ]
+Plan of Olhoav - guide to published stories ]

 With one hand Hyala Movoun drew her cloak more closely about her.
 With the other, she kept a tight grasp on two full bags of groceries.
 The evening air had cooled, and the lamp-lights waned, during her trudge through a maze of little streets.

-In the old days, she'd have done her heavy shopping by skimmer.
+In the old days she'd have done her heavy shopping by skimmer.
 Nowadays, reluctant to zoom around too openly, she carried her loads on foot.
-It would be unwise to draw attention by skimming in style like the "forg" she was.
-Besides, in murk it was easier to walk than to drive.
+It would be unwise to draw attention by skimming in style like the "

 In the old days, the corner lamps would have remained bright at this hour.
 Not too bright (out of respect for Nature's decrees, artificial lighting had always fallen short of any crass attempt to turn night into day) - yet, traditionally, beacons used to shine in some compensation for the dimming of the air.
 Nowadays, however, Night was allowed dominion.
 Blackness pervaded the city, except for the bannered floodlights of the new regime.

+Now she must peer into the gloom, to discern where best to cross.
+Where exactly was her house?
+She would have spotted her front door immediately, in the old days...
 The old days, the old days!
-Furiously she reminded herself that today's date, 10,538,527 Ac, was scarcely more than a 50-day-lag since that evening when Dempelath himself had visited her, along with his young cousin Nyav.
-And that had been before the murders of the Daons, before all the troublous social and literal darkening of Olhoav.
-All those transformative events had been squashed inside the mere fifty days that seemed to encompass a leap to a different era.
+Furiously she reminded herself that today's date, 10,538,527 Ac, marked scarcely more than a 50-day-lag since that evening when Dempelath himself had visited her, along with his young cousin Nyav, and that had been before the murders of the Daons, before all the troublous social and literal darkening of Olhoav.
+Yes, all those transformative events had been squashed inside the mere fifty days that seemed to encompass a leap to a different era.

 Yet that was not the main story.
-A more basic change had dug down, beneath all physical measures, to reach an emotional layer, whence the real revolution had erupted.
+A more basic change had dug down beneath all physical measures, to reach an emotional layer whence the real revolution had erupted.

 We're not supposed to call it drudgery, of course.
-Good backgrounders were meant to be glad that they could now live as perpetually awake as any prestigious, trouble-shooting chirr.
+Good backgrounders were meant to be GLAD that they could now live as perpetually awake as any prestigious, trouble-shooting chirr

-Nevertheless, it was hard to pretend enthusiasm for the destruction of the Trance, hard to suppress the memories of lost ease, hard to deny that the new requirement to concentrate upon basic routines had lengthened the hours of toil.
-Wakeful slog was hard.
-How could it not be?
+lost ease, hard to deny that the new requirement to concentrate upon basic routines had lengthened the hours of toil.
+Wakeful slog was hard; how could it not be?
 Deliberate work was bound to be less efficient than the smooth mode by which, formerly, one zipped through one's tasks with an instinct evolved through scores of millions of days.

 Small wonder that Olhoav was more than physically bedimmed, with ever denser clots of moral darkness, some of which, paradoxically, were all too well-lit...

 Ah, right there - that grey box shape - that was her house.
 She could make it out because its front was illuminated by a smudgy reflection from the corner of the next block, where the Rishchulk, the new play-area, and the Justice-Tree beyond it, shone proudly amid the gloom.
+She began to cross the avenue obliquely, angling towards her destination.

-As she approached the other side she noted that some figures could be seen still running about or loafing in the Rishchulk, although it was supper-time.
+As she approached the far curb she noted that some figures could be seen still running about or loafing in the Rishchulk, although it was supper-time.
 Well, that newly expanded and refurbished playground was a temptingly bright place in which to linger, for some parents as well as for their offspring.
 A lavishly funded, popular success, the Rishchulk was one of the bright spots, figuratively and literally, of Dempelath's regime.

-Back in the "old days", such play-areas had been smaller, not so widely used.
+Back in the "old days" such play-areas had been smaller, not so widely used.
 Recently extended working hours had made the Rishchulk and similar arrangements a necessity.
 The regime had seen to it that the job was done well.
 Hearing the children's shrieks as she passed close to their mini-volcanoes and bouncy quake-grounds, Hyala wished them well of their innocent excitement: let the little ones enjoy themselves, enjoy not knowing the price of their fun.

 From the taloned points of its crescent leaves bobbed the dangling fruit of many an execution.